-Introduction to differential and integer calculus of polynomial, rational, exponential, and logarithmic functions with applications in the social and business sciences.
+4 credits (4 lec hrs/wk) Introduction to differential and integer calculus of polynomial, rational, exponential, and logarithmic functions with applications in the social and business sciences.
 The emphasis will be on an intuitive approach and on the applications of differentiation.

-Prerequisite: MTH111 with a C or better, or appropriate score on placement test.
+Prerequisite: Appropriate score on placement test or MTH111 with a C or better.